jaspector

 A building permit is required under USBC Section 108.1 for construction or demolition of a building or structure; structural changes; alterations to egress, plumbing, electrical, fire protection, mechanical, and fuel systems; certain changes of occupancy; hazardous lot-line moves; and asbestos disturbance during construction or demolition.

+Not all construction work requires a permit in unincorporated Shenandoah County, VA.
 The following work is generally exempt: Installation of qualifying low-voltage wiring and monitoring or automation systems listed in county permit exemptions; One-story detached sheds, playhouses, and similar structures up to 256 square feet that are not Group F-1 or H occupancy; Utility service equipment buildings up to 150 square feet; Tents or air-supported structures up to 900 square feet with occupant load of 50 or fewer; Fences of any height unless needed for pedestrian safety or used as a swimming pool barrier; Concrete or masonry walls up to 6 feet high; Retaining walls supporting less than 3 feet of unbalanced fill and not impounding listed liquids or supporting surcharge; Small pools not greater than 150 square feet, 5,000 gallons, and 24 inches deep; Ordinary repairs including many like-for-like window and door replacements, fixture replacements without system alteration, certain lighting and fan replacements, non-gas and non-oil mechanical appliance replacements in listed residential occupancies, qualifying roof and siding replacement, qualifying roof deck replacement, flooring, cabinetry, trim, paint, and wallpaper.
 Note: Exempt from building permit does not mean exempt from zoning or planning requirements.
 The county notes permits may still be required in local historic districts or special flood hazard areas.
 Confirm with Shenandoah County Building Inspection before proceeding.
+When in doubt, confirm with the local building department before starting work.